-\paragraph{Further related works.} In recent years, several theoretical works on online learning dynamics in one-hidden-layer neural networks have addressed a range of machine learning problems, including over-parameterisation~\citep{goldt2019dynamics}, algorithmic analysis~\citep{refinetti2021align,srinivasan2024forward}, and learning strategies~\citep{lee2021continual,saglietti2022analytical,sarao2024tilting}.
+\paragraph{Further related works.} Recent theoretical works on online dynamics in one-hidden-layer neural networks have addressed various learning problems, including over-parameterisation~\citep{goldt2019dynamics}, algorithmic analysis~\citep{refinetti2021align,srinivasan2024forward}, and learning strategies~\citep{lee2021continual,saglietti2022analytical,sarao2024tilting}.
 However, these studies have not explored the problem from an optimal control perspective.

 Early works addressed the optimality of hyperparameters in high-dimensional online learning for committee machines via control theory.
 These studies focused on optimising the learning rate~\citep{saad1997globally,rattray1998analysis,schlosser1999optimization}, the regularisation~\citep{saad1998learning}, and the learning rule~\citep{rattray1997globally}.
-However, to the best of our knowledge, the problem of optimal task selection has not been explored yet. \cite{carrasco2023meta} and \cite{li2024meta} applied optimal control to the dynamics of connectivist models of behaviour, but their analysis was limited to low-dimensional settings. \cite{urbani2021disordered} extended the Bellman equation to high-dimensional mean-field dynamical systems, though without considering learning processes.
+However, to the best of our knowledge, the problem of optimal task selection has not been explored yet. \cite{carrasco2023meta} and \cite{li2024meta} applied optimal control to the dynamics of connectionist models of behaviour, but their analysis was limited to low-dimensional and finite-dimensional settings. \cite{urbani2021disordered} extended the Bellman equation to high-dimensional mean-field dynamical systems, though without considering learning processes.

 Several other works have combined ideas from machine learning and optimal control.
 Notably, \cite{han2019mean} interpreted deep learning as an optimal control problem on a dynamical system, where the control variables correspond to the network parameters. \cite{chen2024online} formulated meta-optimization as an optimal control problem, but their analysis did not involve dimensionality reduction techniques nor did it address task selection.